Fuel Cell Monitoring Over CAN Bus

 Fuel Cell Alerts

-When an alert or a fault happens on the fuel cell, Enapter mobile app will show a push notification on your phone containing the alert name.
-Go to the device issues screen to learn more about the alert.
+When an alert or fault occurs on the fuel cell, Enapter mobile app will show a push notification on your phone containing the alert name.
+Go to the device issues screen to learn more about the alert details and possible resolution steps.

 Historical Data